Ballyliffin’s Glashedy Links – Young In Spirit, Mature In Outlook.

-Those who can recall watching TV coverage of the 2018 Irish Open surely must have been in awe of the pictures being beamed around the globe from the host venue – the Ballyliffin Golf Club.
+Those who can recall watching TV coverage of the 2018 Irish Open surely must have been in awe of the pictures being beamed around the globe from the host venue – the Ballyliffin Golf Club in Co.
+Donegal, Ireland.

 For four days under virtual cloudless skies the Glashedy Links course shone brightly, a golf course laid-out along the shores of the mighty Atlantic Ocean, a golf course that looked as though it had been there for centuries when, in fact, it had only been officially open for play on the third day of August, 1995.

-And if you missed TV coverage of the 2018 Irish Open be sure to be around later this year (2024) in June when Ballyliffin will add another great chapter to it’s already rich short history with the hosting of the Amateur Championship, when the best male amateurs in the world will test themselves on the northernmost course in Ireland.
+In June last year (2024) Ballyliffin added another great chapter to it’s already rich short history with the hosting of the Amateur Championship, when the best male amateurs in the world tested themselves on the northernmost course in Ireland.

 In it’s very short history, the Glashedy Links course is up there with the likes of many Irish links gems including Portmarnock, Royal County Down, Royal Portrush, Castlerock, Ardglass, Royal Dublin, the European Club, Waterville, Ballybunion, Tralee and Lahinch.